SergioGzzBrz/My-projects/README.md

 ## F1 Car simulation (with interface)

-In this project, the *real-time* simulation of a car movement along the racetrack was created.
+In this project, I created a *real-time* simulation of a car movement along the racetrack.

 This project was finished **November 2022**.
 Code is found on file "car_simulation.mlapp".